drdna/StarshipElements/GeneDuplications.md

 ```
 3. Summarize results in Starship_Gene_Copies data sheet.
 Document blast report and summarize the duplication: Chromosome, position, % alignment, % identity

+# Did chromosomal genes found on starship originate in another strain?

 # Evidence for the existence of Starship para-orthologs?
 ## Approach: perform parallel blastn and blastp searches